tsnlab/zephyr/boards/raspberrypi/rpi_5/doc/index.rst

 ========

 In brief,
-    1. Format your TF card with MBR and FAT32.
+    1. Format your Micro SD card with MBR and FAT32.
     2. Save three files below in the root directory.
         * config.txt
         * zephyr.bin
         * `bcm2712-rpi-5.dtb`_
-    3. Insert the TF card and power on the Raspberry Pi 5.
+    3. Insert the Micro SD card and power on the Raspberry Pi 5.

 then, You will see the Raspberry Pi 5 running the `zephyr.bin`.